Summer Peach and Corn Salad

 Summer is here, the farmer’s market is full, and this salad makes use of all that bounty.
 Add some crispy, salty slices of prosciutto and creamy mozzarella cheese and this is guaranteed to be the star of your summer table.

-How to Make Summer Salad
+How to Make Peach and Corn Salad

 1. Prepare corn – Fresh corn kernels in summer are delicious, so you can use it raw in the salad.
 But I like to char the corn lightly to give it some added smoky flavor.